 The theme?
 If you are working with a lot of grey, natural wood tones are your friend.
 If you don’t have a pretty wood floor, decorate with wood tones instead!
 Any room can come to life with love and clever decorating.

 I hope this helps you discover how to decorate with grey floors!
 Let me know what you think in the comments below.
 How have you been working with grey floors?

 If you’d like to submit a question to my Ask Maria column, send your question and photos here.

-If you need help choosing flooring I can help through my hard finish eDesign package here.
+If you need help choosing flooring I can help through my eDesign services here.